 North Dakota weed growing may not be at the top of your to-do list, but if you are in North Dakota and are looking to grow your own marijuana, you might be curious how to do it.
 The first thing to keep in mind is that they are pretty harsh when it comes to marijuana.

 North Dakota laws

 There isn’t a lot going on in North Dakota.
 The state has few cities and a flat endless terrain of fields.
 Lately, North Dakota has seen a growing oil industry, one which the state cannot even supply enough workers for.
-For that reason, there has been a large amount of out- of-state temporary workers, who are making money in this otherwise quiet state.
+For that reason, there have been a large amount of out-of-state temporary workers, who are making money in this otherwise quiet state.
 These workers may not be aware of North Dakota weed laws, especially if they come from more liberal Minnesota, Montana or Nebraska.

 North Dakota weed growing does not seem to be a high priority issue for this state, based on their straightforward, unfazed-by-recent-drug-law-changes, policies.
 North Dakota has not instituted many of the policies other pro-prohibition states have, such as tax stamps, mandatory minimums or civil forfeiture.
 Instead, they keep it simple- have weed, go to jail.
 It makes you wonder how much they care.

 Growing in North Dakota

 The best way to approach North Dakota weed growing is the expectation that you will need to stay discrete.
 Even though they have a conditional release program that gives first-time offenders somewhat of a pass, no need pushing your luck.
 In North Dakota, it is important to focus on not getting caught.
 The best way to do that is to spend some time creating an indoor or outdoor garden that is virtually undetectable.